 In the past I experimented with wetting the blade to keep it cool.
 The blade and the concrete were happy to be wet but the wet swarf produced was not good for the saw it filled and clogged the guard around the blade.
 I had to give the machine a good clean and learnt to cut dry and gently instead.
 The dry dust can be blown and brushed aside.

 To cut the slabs I rested them on top of a WorkMate and clamped a straight piece of timber to them for the sole plate of the saw to run against.
 The example below shows how this is done.

 To get the timber in the right place the distance between the inside of the blade and the edge of the sole plate has to be measured.
+In my case it is 38mm.
 This is then used to set the distance between the pencil line and the guide timber.
 Another pencil line can be drawn for the guide timber to align with.

 NOTE: The inside of the saw blade, in my case, is the side nearest to the motor.